fastlane/fastlane/Testing.md

 bundle exec fastlane test
 ```

-You can also run those steps independently or on a more fine grained way.
+You can also run those steps independently or on a more fine-grained way.

 ### Automated tests